Blog: CHEM 1305

 — 7 nomenclature ic-acids (acetic acid, carbonic acid, nitric acid, sulfuric acid, phosphoric acid, chloric acid, chromic acid)

-— 2 exceptional ions (hydroxide, HO or OH; ammonium NH4+)
+— 2 exceptional ions (hydroxide, HO– or OH–; ammonium NH4+) - Mis-application of Concepts:

 — Applying Ionic reaction concepts to REDOX reactions; and applying REDOX concepts to Ionic reactions.